 Cannula size 20G

-Uses: For transfusion of blood and intravenous fluids.
+Uses: For transfusion of blood and intravenous fluids in non-emergency situation and for IV analgesia.
 It is the most commonly used cannula in clinical settings.

 Cannula size 22G

-Uses: Used in most paediatric cases, and for smaller veins for transfusion of fluids, blood.
+Uses: Used in most pediatric cases, and for smaller veins for transfusion of fluids, blood.
 Also used in the elderly and oncology patients.
+It is suitable for slow speed infusions.

 Cannula size 24G

-The colour of the cannula is Yellow.
+The color of the cannula is Yellow.
 It has a length of 19 mm and a flow rate of 20ml/min.
 The outside diameter is 0.70 mm.

 Uses: Used mostly for infusion for neonates, and also children, older patients, routine blood transfusion.

-This cannula is Violet in color.
+This cannula is violet.
 It has a length of 19 mm, and a flow rate of 13 ml/min.
 The outside diameter is 0.60 mm.

-Use: It is also used in neonates and paediatrics.
+Use: It is also used in neonates and pediatrics.

 Important Features of an IV Cannula